civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 23

-  **(1)** Despite any other Act of Parliament and subject to section `26`, the person whose conclusions are being reviewed by the Commissioner under any of sections `14` to `20` must, for the purposes of the Commissioner's review, provide the Commissioner with all information that was before the person in issuing or amending the authorization or making the determination at issue, including information that is subject to **any privilege under the law of evidence**, solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.
+  **(1)** Despite any other Act of Parliament and subject to section `26`, the person whose conclusions are being reviewed by the Commissioner under any of sections `13` to `19` must, for the purposes of the Commissioner's review, provide the Commissioner with all information that was before the person in issuing or amending the authorization or making the determination at issue, including information that is subject to any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege.

   **(2)** For greater certainty, the disclosure to the Commissioner under this section of any information that is subject to solicitor-client privilege or the professional secrecy of advocates and notaries or to litigation privilege does not constitute a waiver of those privileges or that secrecy.